sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 ### Key Findings from Existing Works

-- **Language Models**: SAEs have been successfully applied to large language models like GPT-4 and LLaMA-3.1, enabling the discovery of distinct patterns in how these models encode syntax, semantics, and other linguistic features <d-cite key="templeton2024scaling,gao2024scaling,he2024llama"></d-cite>.
+- **Language Models**: SAEs have been successfully applied to large language models like Claude 3 <d-cite key="templeton2024scaling"></d-cite>, GPT-4 <d-cite key="gao2024scaling"></d-cite> and LLaMA-3.1 <d-cite key="he2024llama"></d-cite>, enabling the discovery of distinct patterns in how these models encode syntax, semantics, and other linguistic features.
 - **Vision Transformers (ViTs)**: Researchers have begun using SAEs to analyze ViTs <d-cite key="joseph2023vit,DBLP:conf/eccv/RaoMBS24"></d-cite>.
 Early results suggest that SAEs can extract interpretable image features, such as object boundaries and textures, using less data compared to their application in language models.

 However, Sparse Autoencoders have not yet been applied to vision language models.